 While concerns that the U.S. economy or other key markets could enter a "double dip" recession generally persist, conditions have eased somewhat in the third quarter of 2010.
 In particular, certain key markets have shown signs of fiscal and macroeconomic stabilization.
 Nonetheless, we believe meaningful risk remains for continued uncertainty or disruptions in general economic conditions, including additional dislocations in the financial markets.
 Moreover, if economic growth continues, such growth may be only at a comparably suppressed rate for a relatively extended period of time.
 While many governments, including the U.S. federal government, took substantial steps in 2009 to stabilize economic conditions, these stabilizing efforts have been coming to an end or are currently scheduled to cease in coming periods.
 Their cessation, or the roll-back of stabilizing initiatives currently in place, could give rise to increased uncertainty, to a slowing of growth or even deterioration of economic conditions.
 If the current economic conditions persist at their current levels or decline, demand for the products sold by us or our customers or our overall ability to write business at risk-adequate rates could weaken.
 In addition, persistent low levels of economic activity could adversely impact other areas of our financial performance, such as by contributing to unforeseen premium adjustments, mid-term policy cancellations or commutations, or asset devaluation.
 Any of the foregoing or other outcomes of a prolonged period of economic weakness could adversely impact our financial results or position.
-In addition, during a period of extended economic weakness like the current one, we believe our consolidated credit risk, reflecting our counterparty dealings with customers, agents, brokers, retrocessionaires, capital providers and parties associated with our investment portfolio, among other things, cause costs related to our claims and claim expenses to increase, and impact the performance of our investment portfolio.
-The on
+In addition, during a period of extended economic weakness like the current one, we believe our consolidated credit risk, reflecting our counterparty dealings with customers, agents, brokers, retrocessionaires, capital providers and parties associated with our investment portfolio, among others, is likely to be increased.
+Moreover, we continue to monitor the risk that our principal markets will experience increased inflationary